 Treasury Stock.
 Treasury stock is recorded at cost and is presented as a reduction of stockholders' equity in the consolidated financial statements.
-Treasury shares of 558,412 held at December 31, 2023 include shares repurchased under the Company's share repurchase programs and shares withheld for withholding tax, as described below.
+Treasury shares of 556,034 held at December 31, 2024 include shares repurchased under the Company's share repurchase programs and shares withheld for withholding tax, as described below.

 Share Repurchase Programs.
-On July 1, 2015, the Company's board of directors (the "Board") authorized up to \$250.0 million of share repurchases (subject to a total cap of 600,000 shares of common stock) (the "2015 Program").
-On May 20, 2022, the Company's Board authorized up to \$450.0 million of additional share repurchases (with no cap as to the number of shares of common stock) (the "2022 Program" and, together with the 2015 Program, the "Share Repurchase Programs").
-The Company exhausted the share repurchase authorization under the 2015 Program during the second quarter of 2022 and had \$143.1 million of remaining share repurchase authorization under the 2022 Program as of December 31, 2023.
-Additional purchases under the 2022 Program may be made from time to time on the open market and in privately negotiated transactions.
+On May 20, 2022, the Company's Board of Directors (the "Board") authorized up to \$450.0 million of share repurchases (with no cap as to the number of shares of common stock) (the "Share Repurchase Program").
+The Company had \$143.1 million of remaining share repurchase authorization under the Share Repurchase Program as of December 31, 2024.
+Additional purchases under the Share Repurchase Program may be made from time to time on the open market and in privately negotiated transactions.
 The size and timing of these purchases are based on a number of factors, including share price and business and market conditions.
-Since the inception of the Share Repurchase Programs through December 31, 2023, the Company has repurchased 646,244 shares of its common stock at an aggregate cost of \$556.9 million, including 141,551 shares purchased at an aggregate cost of \$99.6 million during 2023.
+Since the Company first became publicly trade in 2015 through December 31, 2024, the Company has repurchased 646,244 shares of its common stock at an aggregate cost of \$556.9 million.
+The Company did not repurchase any of its common stock under the Stock Repurchase Program during 2024.

 Tax Withholding for Equity Awards.
 At the employee's option, shares of common stock are withheld by the Company upon the vesting of restricted stock, vesting and distribution of restricted stock units ("RSUs") and exercise of stock appreciation rights ("SARs") to cover the applicable statutory minimum amount of employee withholding taxes, which the Company then pays to the taxing authorities in cash.
-The amounts remitted during 2023, 2022 and 2021 were \$2.5 million, \$5.0 million, and \$8.5 million, for which the Company withheld 3,599, 3,042, and 3,911 shares of common stock, respectively.
+The amounts remitted during 2024, 2023 and 2022 were \$2.9 million, \$2.5 million, and \$5.0 million, for which the Company withheld 2,629, 3,599 and 3,042 shares of common stock, respectively.